Workshops 2026

 Her current role oversees healthcare support worker learning, providing standardised induction and development programmes across the Trust.
 She has received two CHA Innovation and Best Practice Awards for developing a two-week induction programme in 2023 and implementing the Band 3 Healthcare Support Worker Preceptorship Programme in 2024, work that has strengthened leadership, professional identity and patient safety while reducing attrition.

-D. Collaborative ACP practice in community assessment and treatment units (working title)
+D. Collaborative AP practice in community assessment and treatment unit

-Speaker: Adrian Strain, Advanced Clinical Practitioner, Clinical Assessment and Treatment Unit (CATU), Tewkesbury Community Hospital
+Speaker: Adrian Strain, Advanced Practitioner, Clinical Assessment and Treatment Unit (CATU), Tewkesbury Community Hospital, Gloucestershire Health and Care NHS Foundation Trust.

 E. Improving healthcare by working in partnership with the NHS - contribution, impact and lessons learnt by the Friends of Wimborne Hospital.